MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 The following additional components are included in Setup and required for Machine Learning Server on Windows.

 * Microsoft R Open 3.5.2 (if you add R)
-* Anaconda 4.2 with Python 3.5 (if you add Python)
+* Miniconda 4.5.12 with Python 3.7.1 (if you add Python)
 * Azure CLI
 * Microsoft Visual C++ 2015 Redistributable
 * Microsoft MPI 8.1